(PHP 4, PHP 5)

 {

-exception("Incorrectly formed template - missing closing bracket.
+throw new exception("Incorrectly formed template - missing closing bracket.
 Please check your syntax.");

 break;